TGS has written a tremendous article on how essential time-management is. And here’s the translation.

 • Motivation.
 Our victory in the HackDay allowed us to believe in ourselves and gave us the strength to finish our work.

 • Acquaintances.
-Taking part in the event was also useful due to an educational part and professional help from the leading employees if Russian IT-companies.
+Taking part in the event was also useful due to the educational part and professional help from the leading employees if Russian IT-companies.

 • Support.
 As winners, we’ve got a free place in a coworking of one of the organizers.